 Cafe Doors: Defining Space, Easy Installation

-First, let's get the discussion about the name out of the way.
-These are no longer called saloon doors.
+Cafe doors are no longer called "saloon doors."
 Suburban homes of the 1960s and 70s often had "saloon doors" between kitchen and dining areas.
-Then, it seemed the sun had set on swinging portals, but cafe doors are book, for a few good reasons:
+Then, it seemed the sun had set on swinging portals, but cafe doors are back, for a few good reasons:

 - They visually define space.
 It's amazing how little material is needed to define a barrier between rooms.
 Even half-length doors do the trick.